-The Company's financial statements for the three months ended May 31, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred a cumulative net loss since entering the crude oil exploration industry and as of three months ended May 31, 2022 have an accumulated deficit of \$30.7 million and a working capital deficit of \$1.6 million which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the six months ended August 31, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred net losses since entering the crude oil exploration industry in 2005, and as of the six months ended August 31, 2022, we have an accumulated deficit of \$30.95 million and a working capital deficit of \$1.6 million which raises substantial doubt about our ability to continue as a going concern.

-In the current fiscal year, we may continue to seek additional financing for our planned exploration and development activities in California.
+In the current fiscal year, we will need to seek additional financing for our planned exploration and development activities in California.
 We could obtain financing through one or more various methods, including issuing debt securities, equity securities, or bank debt, or combinations of these instruments, which could result in dilution to existing security holders and increased debt and leverage.
 No assurance can be given that we will be able to obtain funding under any loan commitments or any additional financing on favorable terms, if at all.
 Sales of interests in our assets may be another source of cash flow.